 - Limit nonprescription medications.
 Your liver is responsible for breaking down many medications, including acetaminophen (Tylenol).
 Ask your doctor what medications you should avoid or limit while your liver heals.

-Seek emergency medical attention if you experience any of the following symptoms while recovering:
+Call 911 or local emergency services if you experience any of the following symptoms while recovering:

 - shortness of breath